iDataist/Deploy-a-Content-Management-System-to-Azure/README.md

 # Deploying an Article Content Management System with Azure
-This project showcases a Flask web application built with Azure.
+This project showcases a Flask web application deployed with Azure.
 The user can log in and out and create/edit articles.
 An article consists of a title, author, and body of text stored in an Azure SQL Server along with an image that is stored in Azure Blob Storage.
 Users can sign in with Microsoft accounts.

 ## Dependencies
 1. An Azure account